What Makes Us Different

 Are you interested in the highest quality, authentic Montessori preschool education for your child?

-Please fill out the inquiry form below and a member of our team will get in touch with you to schedule a tour.
-Already toured?
-Please scroll down to the bottom of the page to download the enrollment packet.
+Please fill out the inquiry form below and our Recruitment and Enrollment Coordinator will get in touch with you to schedule a tour.
+If you have already toured and would like to complete your enrollment application, please scroll down to the bottom of the page to download the enrollment packet.

 Our school schedule is full-day, 5 days/week.
 Students may be dropped off between 7:15 AM – 9:00 AM and can be picked up any time between 2:00 PM – 5:30 PM, with exceptions for special circumstances.